What do squirrels eat?

 Squirrels will forage for their food in a wide variety of places, especially where they can easily find food.
 Hardwood forests with mature oak, hickory, elm, and maple trees are a favorite spot because of their abundance of foraging opportunities, and the same is true of nut and fruit orchards.

-Gardens and farm fields full of fruits, vegetables, seeds, and grain crops are another popular pick, favored by these rodents for the ample and easily accessible food options.
+Gardens and farm fields full of fruits, vegetables, seeds, and grain crops are another popular pick, favored by these rodents for their ample, easily accessible food.
 You might even spot squirrels stealing seeds from your backyard bird feeder, provided they can shimmy their way up to the feeder.

 Squirrels also flock to public parks and university campuses where food scraps are plentiful, and garbage cans are readily available for scavenging.